nus-cs2103-AY2425S1/tp/docs/UserGuide.md

    * `clear` : Deletes all contacts.

    * `exit` : Exits the app.

+   * `backup` : Creates a backup of the current patient records.

 1. Refer to the [Features](#features) below for details of each command.